-Conservatories are frequently created in the most unlikely of places and a useful room can be built in a previously unused part of a courtyard or garden.
+Conservatories are frequently built in the most unlikely of places and a useful room can be created out of a previously unused part of a garden or courtyard.
 Filling an awkward space or dark recess with an attractive functional room, no matter how small, is a great investment particularly when space is limited.

-In towns and cities where many houses and flats have living space and gardens are small, every square metre is valuable.
+In towns and cities where many houses and flats have living space and gardens that are often small, every square metre is valuable.
 Adding a conservatory will gain precious extra living accommodation, making the most of even the smallest area without blocking light into existing rooms.
 Boundary walls can be utilised within such schemes.

-A conservatory can provide a functional and attractive solution to linking two buildings.
+A conservatory can provide a functional and attractive solution when linking two buildings.
 We have built many interesting rooms for clients who require access between the home and an outbuilding or garage, and are used to overcoming difficulties with floor levels and head heights when buildings are not on the same level.

-The feeling of light and space is still achieved in these rooms.
+For some, the balance of a solid insulated lead covered roof and glazed sides will better meet your requirements and the feeling of light and space is still achieved in these rooms.
 Occasionally, we incorporate the use of a traditional roofing slate or tile into our structures to complement the house.

 Once built single glazed, the same design principle is applied when building new or replacement structures with all the attributes of a fully insulated double glazed room.
 This style of glazed addition will suit many types of property from barn conversions to contemporary builds.